-But enough with the technicals lets review the fundamentals from last article and see how things have progressed.
+But enough with the technicals.
+Let’s review the fundamentals from the last articles.
+And see how things have progressed.
 We outlined the two key global economies as the spaces to watch for gold prices; economy number 1 the US and economy number 2 China.

-Firstly the US, in June we mentioned improving US data as a major factor weighing on gold prices which is still current.
-However, the US economy is very sensitive post-GFC, particularly to the treasuries prices (interest rates).
+Firstly, in June we mentioned improving US data as a major factor weighing gold prices which is still current.
+However, the US economy is very sensitive post-GFC, particularly to the treasury prices (interest rates).
 The US bellwether is the US equity market.
 The US equity market has hit record highs.
-The key factor which has driven US equity prices higher over the past four years has been low treasury prices, driven low by the Federal Reserve purchasing treasuries to keep yields low.
+The key factor which has driven US equity prices higher over the past four years has been low treasury prices.
+Driven low by the Federal Reserve purchasing treasuries to keep yields low.
 This has in a sense been an artificial influence, not a natural free market of supply and demand.
 Treasuries have been paying less than the rate of inflation for the past 4 years which has forced investors into equity markets – it’s better to invest in a stock and receive dividends and potential growth than invest in bonds that pay less than inflation.

-The reason China invests in the US Treasury market is because it is the only market large enough to absorb the bulk of this capital China needs to allocate to various offshore markets across the globe.
-Over the past 4 years China’s currency reserves being held in US treasuries have offered little more than liquidity with very low return on offer, not a market China has been overly enthusiastic about investing in but still forced to.
+The reason China invests in the US Treasury market is because it is the only market large enough.
+To absorb the bulk of this capital China needs to allocate to various offshore markets across the globe.
+Over the past 4 years China’s currency reserves being held in US treasuries have offered little more than liquidity with a very low return on offer.
+Not a market China has been overly enthusiastic about investing in but still forced to.

 We accredited the sell-off in the first half of this year to weakness in China and strength in the US.
-Since then Chinese data has began to improve and in the US the bellwether (equities) really look like they are peaking out with P/E ratios above 5 year averages, growth prospects subdued and US equity market capitalisation at 115% of GDP or approximately $18T.
-The last two times in history US equity market capitalisation has been greater than US GDP where 1929 and 2007, perhaps a decent fundamental indicator the market is overbought.
+Since then Chinese data has begun to improve and in the US the bellwether (equities) really looks like.
+They are peaking out with P/E ratios above 5 year averages.
+And growth prospects subdued and US equity market capitalisation at 115% of GDP or approximately $18T.
+The last two times in history US equity market capitalisation has been greater than US GDP where 1929 and 2007.
+Perhaps a decent fundamental indicator the market is overbought.

 US Treasury Yields

-US treasury yields have also started rising reducing the value of US treasuries.
-It appears the speculative ‘fund’ side of the market, which was happy to ‘front-run’ Fed treasury purchases over the past 4 years, are largely holding short treasury positions or exiting these markets.
+US treasury yields have also started rising to reduce the value of US treasuries.
+It appears the speculative ‘fund’ side of the market.
+Which was happy to lead Fed Treasury purchases over the past 4 years, are largely holding short treasury positions or exiting these markets.
 What is interesting is to see that although treasury yields are rising the USD is not.
-Signalling that global currency reserves are transferring out of US assets and higher yields are not attracting buyers to treasury markets.
+Signaling that global currency reserves are transferring out of US assets and higher yields are not attracting buyers to treasury markets.
 The Federal Reserve is going to have a hard time finding additional buyers of treasuries, especially if China is trying its best to avoid this market.
 This could send rates in the US higher, pressuring equities and the US economic recovery.

-Freely floating a currency which is backed in part by an established and large gold reserve would give China an advantage as an importer as opposed to an exporter (similar to what the US has had since the 1940s).
-A currency that would make offshore labour cheap, imports cheap, accumulation of resources and offshore assets cheap.
-If this is not China’s plan then the continued increase in gold purchases could be evidence of China finding alternate ways of bring home some of these currency reserves without upsetting the currency-peg.
+Freely floating a currency, which is backed in part by an established and large gold reserve would give China an advantage as an importer as opposed to an exporter (similar to what the US has had since the 1940s).
+A currency that would make offshore labor cheap, imports cheap, accumulation of resources, and offshore assets cheap.
+If this is not China’s plan, then the continued increase in gold purchases could be evidence of China finding alternate ways of bringing home some of these currency reserves without upsetting the currency-peg.

-So to summarise the demand side of the gold market looks like the US powers-that-be are likely to keep the US dollar weak, creating demand for gold.
-The Chinese powers-that-be are also continuing to build their gold reserves, creating demand for gold.
+So to summarise the demand side of the gold market, it looks like the US powers that be are likely to keep the US dollar weak, creating demand for gold.
+The Chinese powers that be are also continuing to build their gold reserves, creating demand for gold.